nywinewench/nywinewench.github.io/_posts/2017-3-20-silver-foxes.md

   - cinsault
   - carignan

-tweet: "Older is not always better, except when it is."
+tweet: "Older is not always better, but try it anyway."

 ---